 Maryland Advocacy Day activities are designed to draw attention to the National MS Society’s priority issues in Maryland including:

-- Preserve funding for the Maryland Stem Cell Research Fund
+- Stem Cell Research Funding

 - Protecting in-home and community supports

 To learn more and register, click here.

 Take action on the advocacy issues that the Society is lobbying for in 2013 on both the state and federal level.